justanotherdot/justanotherdot/site/posts/record-your-demos.md

 together a frontend may give an inlet with your data.
 Favor lightweight tools;
 If making a frontend sounds too heavyweight, use something like retool to demo a "live view" of a database table, for example, or draw a diagram during a video.
-Remember the aim is to be
+Remember the aim is to convey a message, not build a masterpiece.

 In the end, value thy readers time.
 Whatever your decide to present should be quick, concise, and distilled.
 Think "tiktok" not "The Hobbit".
 You are looking